Best AI Smart Litter Boxes for Health Monitoring 2026

 The Verdict

-For households with 2–4 cats where per-cat health attribution accuracy determines the purchase, CATLINK Self-Cleaning Litter Box delivers the best-available identification system.
-RFID + dual camera eliminates the weight-only ID failure when cats weigh within 1 lb of each other.
-At $330, highest-accuracy multi-cat health monitoring in this guide.
+For households with 2–4 cats where per-cat health attribution accuracy determines the purchase, CATLINK Self-Cleaning Litter Box fits the brief — RFID + dual camera eliminates the weight-only ID failure that trips up similar-weight cats.
+At $330, it is the highest-accuracy multi-cat health attribution in this guide at well under the price of the alternatives.

 Best Budget Health: Petivity Smart Litter Box Monitor